rosen-bridge/contract/README.md

     * Append the new WID to the WID list
     * Append the number of receiving X-RWT tokens to the token count list
     * Pay RSN to the repo and get the respective X-RWTs tokens
+    * Use one AWC NFT to create the collateral box
 * A watcher permit box is created containing all X-RWT tokens.
 It also stores the WID in its registers.
-* Collateral box is created containing the required collateral for the watcher.
+* Collateral box is created containing the required collateral for the watcher and the AWC NFT.
 * Issue at least 3 WID tokens and send them to the watcher's address.

 <p align="center">